cssr-tools/plopm/README.md

 pip install -r dev-requirements.txt
 ```

 To use the conversion from OPM Flow output files (i.e., .EGRID, .INIT, .UNRST) to VTK (e.g, to use [_paraview_](https://www.paraview.org) for visualization/postprocessing), [_OPM Flow_](https://opm-project.org) is needed.
-Then see the [_installation_](https://cssr-tools.github.io/plopm/installation.html) for further details on installing binaries or building OPM Flow from the master branches in Linux, Windows, and macOS, as well as the opm Python package.
+See the [_installation_](https://cssr-tools.github.io/plopm/installation.html) for further details on installing binaries or building OPM Flow from the master branches in Linux, Windows, and macOS, as well as the opm Python package and LaTeX dependencies.

 ## Running plopm
 You can run _plopm_ as a single command line: